 Many believe that Paladine assumed mortal form as the ancient hero Huma to drive the dragons from the land during the Age of Dreams.
 This was not so, but Paladine's hand is evident in the history of that time.
-There are many tales of Paladine's presence in that time the gods of good and this may account for the belief that he was Huma.
+There are many tales of Paladine's presence in that time and this may account for the belief that he was